Australia's job market in 2026

 Australia's economy continues to perform strongly in 2026, driven by resources, technology, healthcare, and infrastructure investment.
-With a persistent skills shortage across several key sectors, wages have risen significantly — and opportunities for both local graduates and skilled migrants remain robust.
+With a persistent skills shortage across several key sectors, wages have risen significantly.
+Opportunities for both local graduates and skilled migrants remain solid, particularly for anyone willing to consider Perth, Brisbane, or regional roles where the premium is highest.

-The following salary figures are median annual gross figures in AUD, sourced from SEEK Salary Insights, Labour Market Information Portal (LMIP), and industry surveys.
-Figures represent full-time employment in major cities; regional roles may vary.
+The salary figures below are median annual gross figures in AUD, sourced from SEEK Salary Insights, Labour Market Information Portal (LMIP), and industry surveys.
+Figures are for full-time employment in major cities.
+Regional roles often pay 15 to 30% more once incentives are factored in, particularly in WA mining and rural healthcare.

 The 15 Highest Paying Jobs in Australia 2026